Vichaycocha:

 📌 Important tip: Bring a change of clothes and a towel if you plan to use the hot springs.
 There is no towel rental service on site.

-• 4:00 am: Departure from Lima (meeting point agreed with the agency).
+• 4:00 AM: Departure from Lima (meeting point agreed with the agency).

-• 1:30 pm: Lunch (place suggested by the community or at the hot springs).
+• 1:30 PM: Lunch (place suggested by the community or at the hot springs).

-• 2:30 pm: Collpa Hot Springs (1 h).
+• 2:30 PM: Collpa Hot Springs (1h).

-• 4:00 pm: Start of return to Lima.
+• 4:00 PM: Start of return to Lima.

-• 8:00 pm – 9:00 pm: Arrival in Lima.
+• 8:00 PM – 9:00 PM: Arrival in Lima.

 📅 Option 2: Weekend (2 days) – for better acclimatization

 • Day 1: Early departure from Lima, arrival in Huaral, lunch and transfer to the community.
 Check-in at simple accommodation in the area (if available) or camping after prior coordination.
-Afternoon of rest or visit to the hot springs.
+Afternoon rest or visit to the hot springs.

-Is previous experience in high-altitude trekking necessary?
+Is previous altitude trekking experience necessary?

 Can you camp in Vichaycocha?

-Is there cell phone signal?
+Is there mobile phone signal?

 Are the hot springs open all year round?

-With a well-organized full day (very early departure), you can visit the lagoons, the stone palace, and the hot springs.
+With a well-organized day trip (very early departure), you can visit the lagoons, the stone palace, and the hot springs.
 If you prefer a more relaxed pace, it is better to plan a two-day stay.

 Peru Travel Guide 2025 - Tips by Peru Discovery